 Sweet corn is an annual with yellow, white, and bi-colored ears.
 A long, frost-free growing season is necessary after planting.
 Sweet corn is wind-pollinated, so it should be planted in blocks, rather than in single rows.
 Early, mid, and late-season varieties extend the harvest.
 If you miss the optimal harvest time, corn will go downhill fast, as sugars convert to starch.

 Planting, Growing, and Harvesting Sweet Corn

-- Corn is picky about its soil.
+- Corn plants are picky about their soil.
 Work in aged manure or compost the fall before planting and let over winter in the soil.

 - Plant seeds outdoors two weeks after the last spring frost date.

 - Plant seeds 1 inch deep and 4 to 6 inches apart.
-Space rows 30 to 36 inches apart.
+Rows 30 to 36 inches apart.

 - For sufficient pollination, plan your plot right.
 Don’t plant two long rows, rather, plant corn blocks of at least four rows.

 - You may choose to fertilize at planting time; corn is meant to grow rapidly.
 If you are confident that the soil is adequate, this can be skipped.

 - When your plants are 3 to 4 inches tall, thin them so they are 8 to 12 inches apart.

 - Be careful not to damage the roots when weeding.